Here are all the answers to your burning Pinterest marketing questions.

-Keywords should be used to optimize your profile, board names, and pin descriptions.
+Keywords should be used to optimize your account description, board names and descriptions, and pin titles and descriptions.

-PRO TIP: It’s very smart to have the keywords you’re targeting in the content on your website.
+PRO TIP: Make sure to use the keywords you’re targeting in the content on your website.

 HOW DO I FIND KEYWORDS?

-There are a few different ways to find keywords.
+There are a few different ways to find keywords on Pinterest.

-The most popular is to use the guided search found at the top of your profile.
+A good place to start is the guided search found at the top of your profile.

 SHOULD I USE HASHTAGS?